Commander242/OhmsLawAboutPage/index.md

 ## Email

-If you found a bug/calculation error, or if you have any suggestions for improvements or new features, please email me at **EENumberCruncher@gmail.com**
+If you found a bug or a calculation error, have any suggestions for improvements/new features, or have any other questions, please email me at **EENumberCruncher@gmail.com**

 ## App Version